Adithya2907/peetcode-poller/README.md

 - Compiles and rules only C++ programs for now
 - Assumes that the solutions are simple integers
 - Right now the problem numbers and their corresponding solutions are hardcoded
+- Focused only on the backend evaluation part; haven't connected with frontend

 ## Features